johnnovak/nim-nanovg/README.md

 ## Usage

 Have a look at `demo.nim` in the [examples](/examples) directory.
-You can build the examples by executing one of the following command:
+You can build the examples by executing one of the following commands:

     nimble examplesGL2
     nimble examplesGL2Debug